 Connecting cabins can be a great option for families with older kids or multi-generational groups.
 They usually provide more space, more privacy, and an extra bathroom compared with everyone squeezing into one room.

-This setup can cost more than one shared cabin, but it can be worth it for comfort and sanity.
+This setup can cost more than one shared cabin, but for many families, the comfort and sanity are worth comparing.

 The Haven for Families

 The Haven is NCL’s premium ship-within-a-ship experience.
-For families who want larger accommodations, private spaces, concierge service, and a calmer retreat, The Haven can be a major upgrade.
+For families who want larger accommodations, private spaces, upgraded service, and a calmer retreat, The Haven can be a major upgrade.

 It is not cheap, though.
-Families should compare The Haven against suite options on other cruise lines, including the MSC Yacht Club on MSC Cruises and The Retreat on future Celebrity comparisons.
+Families should compare The Haven against other premium family options, including MSC Yacht Club on MSC Cruises, suite options on Royal Caribbean, and premium cabins on Celebrity or Princess depending on the trip.

 NCL Kids Clubs and Teen Spaces

-Norwegian offers youth programming on many ships, including kids and teen spaces.
-Availability, age groups, hours, and programming can vary by ship and sailing, so families should always verify current details before booking.
+Norwegian offers youth programming on many ships, including Splash Academy for younger kids and Entourage for teens.
+Availability, age groups, hours, registration rules, and programming can vary by ship and sailing, so families should always confirm current details before booking.

 For many parents, the kids club is not just about childcare.
 It gives kids a chance to meet other children, enjoy age-appropriate activities, and have some independence during the trip.